 Why Study Public International Law?

-Aberdeen’s School of Law is considered one of the best training grounds for lawyers in the UK.
-It has played a pivotal role in the University’s expansive history since its opening in 1495.
+Law was a foundation discipline of the University of Aberdeen in 1495.
+Today the School of Law is considered one of the best training grounds for lawyers in the UK.

 Students choose to study Law at the University of Aberdeen because of our reputation for academic excellence and promising career prospects.
 At Aberdeen, you will: